nwcd-samples/glacierestore/README.md

 ```
 galcierestore
 ```
-please fellow the promot to fill the required arguments
+please fellow the prompt to fill the required arguments